-Bills in the Senate, such as Senate Bill 11, would prohibit a government entity from requiring proof of a COVID-19 vaccination for access; prevent employers from requiring proof of immunization; and expand non-medical vaccination exemptions.
+Bills in the Senate, such as SB 11, would prohibit a governmental entity from requiring proof of a COVID-19 vaccination for access; prevent employers from requiring proof of vaccinations or immunization; and expand non-medical vaccination exemptions.

-Several House bills have similar language, such as House Bill 39.
-Others would make it a misdemeanor crime and a licensure suspension for a company or hospital to require a COVID immunization; prohibit or restrict private and public health plans, schools, government agencies and private universities from requiring a vaccination; and prohibit students with a non-medical vaccine exemption from being excluded from school during a declared emergency or pandemic.
+Several House bills have similar language, such as HB 39.
+Others would make it a misdemeanor crime and a licensure suspension for a company or hospital to require a COVID immunization; prohibit or restrict private and public health plans, schools, government agencies, and private universities from requiring a COVID vaccination; and prohibit students with a non-medical vaccine exemption from being excluded from school during a declared emergency or pandemic.

 All of the above measures would result in lower overall vaccination rates and make Texas a less safe place to live.
-They would also cause economic and academic turmoil as Texans are forced to undergo surge after surge of COVID-19 cases.
+They would also cause economic and academic turmoil as Texans are forced to undergo surge after surge of COVID-19.
 Political considerations, not public health interests, drive these harmful bills.

-Dr. Peter Hotez, a member of The Immunization Partnership Scientific Advisory Council, and Rekha Lakshmanan, our director of advocacy and public policy, are among the authors of an article published this month in The Lancet which called for uncoupling vaccination from politics.
-They correctly point out that Texas Republican and Democratic lawmakers have frequently worked together in the past to pass vaccine legislation to protect and improve our state's public health.
+Dr. Peter Hotez, a member of The Immunization Partnership Scientific Advisory Council, and Rekha Lakshmanan, our director of advocacy and public policy, are among the authors of an article published last month in The Lancet, which called for uncoupling vaccination from politics.
+They correctly point out that Texas Republican and Democratic lawmakers have frequently worked together to pass vaccine legislation to protect and improve our state's public health.

 We expect our elected officials to represent the best interests of their constituents, and not just the vocal few who push agendas harmful to Texans.
 We encourage you to contact your state representative and senator to tell them to oppose these dangerous bills.

 The power of the people comes from the voice of the people.
 It is time Texas lawmakers hear our voices.

-Dugan, M.D., is the incoming chair, and McGee, M.D., is an incoming member of the executive committee of The Immunization Partnership, a statewide nonprofit organization that aims to create a community free from vaccine-preventable diseases by educating the community, advocating for evidence-based public policy and supporting immunization best practices.
+Dugan is the incoming chair, and McGee is an incoming member of the executive committee of The Immunization Partnership, a statewide nonprofit organization that seeks a community free from vaccine-preventable diseases.